-He was one of the welcome party for Mary of Guise (mother of Mary Queen of Scots) when she arrived in Edinburgh to join her husband James V in 16 November 1538.
+Preston was one of the welcome party for Mary of Guise (mother of Mary Queen of Scots) when she arrived in Edinburgh to join her husband James V on 16 November 1538.

-Did she know about the plot?
-It seems unlikely that she did not, particularly at she had made it clear at Craigmillar that she had wanted rid of Darnley.
+Did she know about the plot which became known as the Craigmillar Bond?
+It seems unlikely that she did not, particularly since she had made it clear that she had wanted to be rid of her second husband.

-Within a century the Castle had become “a romantic ruin in the landscape“and in 1949 the Gilmour family entrusted it to state care.
+Within a century it had become “a romantic ruin in the landscape“and in 1949 the Gilmour family entrusted it to state care.

 HOW TO GET TO CRAIGMILLAR CASTLE

 Although there are plenty of parking spaces at the castle, the best way to get there is by bus which leaves from the city centre.